Click here to download this lesson plan, including handouts, in pdf format.

 Designate regions on the map, i.e., northeast, south, northwest, southwest, midwest.
 Have students identify which candidate won in each region.

-JFK in History: The 1960 Campaign: A topic guide on the 1960 election.
+JFK in History: The Campaign of 1960: A topic guide on the 1960 election.
 Includes links to JFK's announcement of his candidacy, audio recordings and transcripts from the Kennedy/Nixon televised debates, and his acceptance speech at the Democratic National Convention.

-The US Electoral College: Comprehensive resource on the Electoral College.
+US Electoral College: Comprehensive resource on the Electoral College from the National Archives.
 Includes FAQs, results from past elections, Electoral College calculator, popular vote, and links to lesson plans and web sites.